0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

-Here is the the update method, where we receive our message, and add one to our counter, mutating our state.
+Here is the the update method, where we receive our message, and add one to our counter, mutating our component's state.

 ---

+## Model.view()

 ```rust
 fn view(&self, ctx: &Context<Self>) -> Html {